Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 The Django has modern trail bike geometry that balances stability on technical routes with a natural and balanced climbing position.
 Additionally, you have a geometry flip chip for on-the-trail adjustments.

-Other notable features include the SRAM SX Eagle 12-speed drivetrain with a 11-50t cassette and SRAM Guide T brakes with 200 mm rotors, and Maxxis Minion DHF/Aggressor 2.5″ tires.
+Other notable features include the Shimano Deore 12-speed drivetrain with a 10-51t cassette, Shimano Deore brakes, and Maxxis Minion DHF/Aggressor 2.5″ tires.

 Consider this premium aluminum trail bike if you want high-end performance at a reasonable price.